e22m4u/js-repository/README-en.md

     reference: { // relation name
       type: RelationType.BELONGS_TO, // current model references target
       polymorphic: true, // target model name is in a discriminator
-      foreignKey: 'referenceId', // property for the target's id
+      foreignKey: 'referenceId', // property for the target's identifier
       discriminator: 'referenceType', // property for the target's name },
   },